Respond to the Offer

 Accept or Decline the Offer of Admission

 Once you have decided whether to accept or decline the offer of admission, login to Wolverine Access > Students tab > New and Prospective Student Business to enter your decision.
-Deadline dates vary by graduate program; contact the program to determine the date.
-You will find program information contact information and deadline dates in our Programs of Study section.
+If you have not created a Friend account, see How to Set Up a Friend Account for Guest Access to U-M Computing Resources on the U-M Information and Technology Services website.

 Offers with Financial Support

 The Rackham Graduate School abides by the Council of Graduate Schools Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants.
 When a prospective or current student accepts an offer of financial support (such as a graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year, the student enters an agreement that both the student and graduate program are expected to honor.
 Students are under no obligation to respond to offers of financial support prior to April 15.
 Withdrawing an acceptance of financial support after April 15 commits the student to obtain a written release from the program before accepting an offer from another program or institution.
 See the Resolution for additional conditions affecting the offer.

 After you accept the offer of admission in Wolverine Access, follow the steps to receive an F-1 or J-1 visa.

 If you have received an offer of admission on the condition that you will provide additional document(s) to Rackham, you must submit one official final transcript/academic record from the institution where you have earned or will earn a Bachelor’s degree.
 Students who received their degree from an institution outside of the United States should review Required Academic Credentials from Non-U.S. Institutions for transcript/academic record requirements by country or region.
 Refer to your admissions e-mail to see if you need to send an official final transcript/academic record.